 First, drag and drop the DBConnection, DBInput, and DBCommit to establish a SQL Server Connection.
 Next, we selected the Customers table from the metadata.

-Next, drag the Talend tAggregateRow from palette to job design.
+Next, drag the Talend tAggregateRow from the palette to the job design.
 As you can see from the below tooltip, tAggregateRow matches SQL GroupBy features.
 It receives a data flow and aggregates it based on the Group by column(s).

 Please connect the DBInput main row to tAggregateRow.
 Generally, the input columns won’t sync with the tAggregateRow.
 So, click the Edit Schema button to add the required columns to the tAggregateRow.